Kgkkjjj/MKD/README.md

 python systx.py demo.systx
 ```

-The `demo.systx` script demonstrates looping with labels and conditional jumps.
+The `demo.systx` script demonstrates while loops, function arguments and
-It showcases random numbers, list manipulation and string case conversion.
+writing output to a file alongside list and string manipulation.